Health Sciences (Respiratory Therapy) (BHSc)

 Program options

-As a Radiological Technology student, you will have many opportunities to do hands-on clinical work.
+As a Respiratory Therapy student, you will have many opportunities to do hands-on clinical work.
 During the 8-week summer clinical practicum after years 1, 2 and 3, you’ll put the knowledge learned in the classroom to real-life use in the hospital setting.
-You may choose to stay in Halifax to complete the practicums, or travel to locations elsewhere in the Maritimes or across Canada.
+You may choose to stay in Halifax to complete the practicums but may also have to travel to locations elsewhere in the Maritimes.

 The post-diploma program option is equivalent to 2 years of full-time university study (60 credit hours).
 To accommodate working professionals, the post-diploma program is available on a full time or part-time basis and most of the courses are delivered online.